KY Bourbon Trail Experience: Kentucky Artisan Distillery

 Food

-While there’s no food establishments available on site, it’s literally right down the road from local gems, Hive and Barrel Meadery, 3rd Turn Brewing and Backside Grill, which all share the same property.
-Alternatively, if you’re so inclined, I recommend booking an afternoon tour at KAD and following it with a visit to nearby Watch Hill Proper to enjoy a bite and one of their craft cocktails sourced from the library of over 1800 bourbons on hand.
+While there’s no food establishments available on site, it’s literally right down the road from local gems like Hive and Barrel Meadery, 3rd Turn Brewing and Backside Grill, which all share the same property.
+Alternatively, if you’re so inclined, I recommend booking an afternoon tour at KAD and following it with a visit to nearby Watch Hill Proper to enjoy a bite and one of their craft cocktails sourced from the library of over 1,800 bourbons on hand.

 I was really impressed with the Ocean bourbon.
 It’s aged at sea between 7-8 months, and each voyage is different from the last.
 It’s available for purchase in their gift shop but brace yourself, it retails for about $60+ USD.
 While their products are very good, they don’t really have anything that sells for under $45/bottle.

-4 out of 5 Ice Cubes: While it’s one of the smaller operations (the lack of any on-site food is an automatic deduction), KAD is still impressive.
-Plus, it’s just interesting to be able to tour large and small operations to see the differences in their production process and product.
+We give Kentucky Artisan Distillery a 4 out of 5 Ice Cube rating.
+While it’s one of the smaller operations (the lack of any on-site food is an automatic deduction), KAD is still impressive.
+Plus, we’ve come to find paring this bourbon tour with other, larger operations is a fun difference to observe in terms of production process and product.
 We were really impressed with our tour guide and how knowledgeable he was about the history of bourbon.
-There were probably about a dozen other folks on the tour with us which made for a fun, intimate experience.
+There were probably about a dozen other folks on the tour with us too which made for a fun, intimate experience.

 Watch the IG Story on my profile.